navdata-net/documentation/source/configuration/services.rst

 satellite navigation receiver (eg. GPS device).
 The users intention is to use data from navdata.net to improve their location precision and reliability.

-The navdata.net data is retrieved through a PylonGPS client (transceiver) and handed over to evaluation by RTKlib.
-RTKlib combines it with the local receivers data to compute improved precision location information which is provided to client software (eg in the form of an emulated GPS device).
+The navdata.net data is retrieved through a navdata.net client and handed over to evaluation by RTKlib.
+RTKlib combines it with the local receivers data to compute improved precision location information which is provided to client software (differential GPS).

 Broadcaster and catalog
 """""""""""""""""""""""

-The users navdata.net client (transceiver) connects to navdata.net broadcasters to identify and subscribe to the basestation closest to the user (best precision).
+The users navdata.net client connects to navdata.net broadcasters to identify and subscribe to the basestation closest to the user (best precision).
 The broadcaster sends subscribed navigation data to the client.